CrustyKnight/cl-chesskers-engine/readme.md

 chesskers-computer-executable will expect a board representation and a depth entered (with an empty line separating them) and will then print out the best move for the current player and exit.

+# TODO
+- Add support for castling, en-passant, and checkmate/end of game